wmde/wikibase-release-pipeline/docs/operating/updating.md

-# Updating Wikibase Suite (WBS)
+# Updating and Upgrading Wikibase Suite (WBS)

 Wikibase Suite (WBS) and its images are updated separately.
-Before continuing, see [Versions](../versions.md) to identify whether an available update is a patch, minor, or major update and whether it applies to WBS or to an individual image.
+Before continuing, see [WBS Versions](../versions.md) to identify whether an available update is a patch, minor, or major update and whether it applies to WBS or to an individual image.

 ## Minor and patch updates